dotlang/language/README.md

 ##History
 - **Version 0.1**: Sep 4, 2016 - Initial document created after more than 9 months of research, comparison and thinking.
 - **Version 0.2**: Sep 22, 2016 - Leaning towards Functional Programming.
+- **Version 0.3**: Oct 13, 2016 - Added clarifications for inheritance, polymorphism and templates

 ##Introduction
 After having worked with a lot of different languages (C#, Java, Perl, Javascript, C, C++, Python) and being familiar with some others (including Go, D, Scala and Rust) it still irritates me that these languages sometimes seem to _intend_ to be overly complex with a lot of rules and exceptions.
 This doesn't mean I don't like them or I cannot develop software using them, but it also doesn't mean I should not be looking for a programming language which is both simple and powerful.